emmawalshdev/The-Book-bar/testing.md

 **Edit book page**
 - Test access
-    - Attempt to access the edit book page url while logged out.
-Confirm redirect to access denied page.
+    - Attempt to access the edit book page URL while logged out.
+Confirm a redirect to the Access denied page.

 - Test pathways
-    - Input new data in all fields & click 'Save':
+    - Input new data in all fields & click Save:
         - Confirm that a success message appears.
-        - Confirm redirect to bookpage.
+        - Confirm a redirect to the book page.
-        - Confirm that the data on the page template is aligned with MongoDB data (updated data).
+        - Confirm that the data on the page template is aligned with the MongoDB data (updated data).

-  - Click 'Cancel'
+  - Click Cancel:
-    - Confirm redirect to bookpage.
+    - Confirm a redirect to the book page.

-  - Click 'Delete'
+  - Click Delete:
     - Confirm that a warning message appears.
-    - Click 'No'
+    - Click No:
-        - Confirm that modal closes.
+        - Confirm that the modal closes.
-    - Click 'Yes
+    - Click Yes:
-        - Confirm that success message appears.
+        - Confirm that a success message appears.
-        - Confirm redirect to homepage.
+        - Confirm a redirect to the homepage.
         - Confirm that the correct book document is removed from the MongoDB books collection.
-        - Confirm that 'Books Added' count on profile page updates.
+        - Confirm that the Books added count on the profile page has updated.
-        - Confirm that 'Your Recent Contributions' -> 'Books added' -> book card dissapears.
+        - Confirm that the book card within the Books added section on the profile page dissapears.

 **Edit review page**
 - Test access
-    - Attempt to access the edit book page url while logged out.
-Confirm redirect to access denied page.
+    - Attempt to access the edit book page URL while logged out.
+Confirm a redirect to the Access denied page.

 - Test pathways
-  - Input new data in all fields & click 'Save':
+  - Input new data in all fields & click Save:
     - Confirm that a success message appears.
-    - Confirm redirect to bookpage.
+    - Confirm a redirect to book page.
-    - Confirm that data on the page template is aligned with MongoDB data (updated data).
+    - Confirm that the data on the book page is aligned with the MongoDB data (updated data).
-    - Confirm that the average star rating in the book section updates.
+    - Confirm that the average star rating in the book section has updated.

-  - Click 'Cancel'
+  - Click Cancel:
     - Confirm redirect to bookpage.

-  - Click 'Delete'
+  - Click Delete:
     - Confirm that a warning message appears.

-    - Click 'No'
+    - Click No:
         - Confirm that the modal closes.

-    - Click 'Yes
+    - Click Yes:
         - Confirm that a success message appears.
-        - Confirm redirect to bookpage.
+        - Confirm redirect to book page.
-        - Confirm that the correct review object arrary is removed from the MongoDB book collection.
+        - Confirm that the correct review object array has been removed from the MongoDB book collection.
-        - Confirm that 'Reviews Added' count on profile page updates.
+        - Confirm that Reviews added count on profile page updates.
-        - Confirm that 'Your Recent Contributions' -> 'Reviews added' -> review card dissapears.
+        - Confirm that review card within the Reviews added section dissapears.

 **Login page**
 - Incorrect password: